 All gardens have pests; snails, termites, and worms are a few common ones.
 With that said, some pests are worse than others.
 The Hammerhead worm is one of the worse pests that your garden could encounter.

-Should you kill hammerhead worms?
-Yes, you definitely should kill them.
-Dissolve them in salt and/or vinegar and make sure they’re completely dissolved.
-Cutting them in half or into several pieces won’t work.
+Note that cutting them in half or into several pieces won’t work.
 They’ll regenerate into multiple worms.
-In the case of an infestation, you can spray them with various oils/pesticides that are geared specifically towards killing them.
+In the case of an infestation, you can spray them with various oils/pesticides that are geared specifically toward killing them.

 What are Hammerhead Worms?